- Understand what HTML stands for and it’s purpose

 <em> tags are italicized and the

 <strong> tags are displayed in bold.
 The browser does this by default.
 That said, you should still only use these tags to convey meaning.
-We can change the way stuff looks later with CSS.
+We can change the way elements appear by using CSS - later.

 All of the tags we discussed above have some kind of semantic meaning.
 Assistive technology devices will use them to help people with visual impairments understand the page.
 Search engines will use them to figure out the structure of your page.
 You should use semantic HTML tags whenever possible and appropriate.